MaxThom/mir/docs/Roadmap.md

 # Roadmap

-- Create an ProtoProxy which can listen Nats and push to db
+- Create ProtoProxy which can listen Nats and push to db
   1. [x] Need to create store library
      - [x] Create store server
   2. [x] need to select db [questdb]